rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 How does it feel to not be allowed to use what you worked hard to figure out?
 Examples like [_add_blank_target How to stop functional programming](https://brianmckenna.org/blog/howtostopfp) come to mind.
 This is something that can be changed on a small scale but there are only a few places who care to do so.
-The job market for functional programming jobs is, frankly, dismal.
-At the same time, languages like Haskell and Rust had topped the weekend use stats based on stackoverflow surveys[^weekend].
-There must be quite a few frustrated programmers out there.
+There must be quite a few frustrated programmers out there[^weekend].
 I have been in that position and I know it is mentally hard.
 I have argued that the deductive process plays an important role and, IMO, it is in the interest of the industry to treat the "theorists" minority better.

+[^weekend]: The job market for functional programming jobs is, frankly, dismal.
+At the same time, languages like Haskell and Rust had topped the weekend use stats based on stackoverflow surveys.
-[^weekend]: Repeating some of what I wrote [_add_blank_target here](2022-03-13-ts-types-part6.html#about-simplicity):  Haskell was firmly in the first position for the stackoverflow weekend use statistics for several years.
+Repeating some of what I wrote [_add_blank_target here](2022-03-13-ts-types-part6.html#about-simplicity):  Haskell was firmly in the first position for the stackoverflow weekend use statistics for several years.
 Here is one link: [_add_blank_target 2017](https://stackoverflow.blog/2017/02/07/what-programming-languages-weekends/).
 In [_add_blank_target 2019](https://stackoverflow.blog/2019/10/28/research-update-coding-on-the-weekends/) Rust moved ahead of Haskell.
-The job ranking (based on the UK's [_add_blank_target IT Jobs Watch](https://www.itjobswatch.co.uk/jobs/uk/haskell.do)) puts Haskell at 932 as of 2022/02/06.
+The job ranking (based on the UK's [_add_blank_target IT Jobs Watch](https://www.itjobswatch.co.uk/jobs/uk/haskell.do)) put Haskell at 932 as of 2022/02/06.
 Haskell moved ahead of COBOL in that ranking in 2017.
 This ranking is possibly exaggerated too, lots of jobs list Haskell as good to have but will have you code in PHP.
-This bias exist in any language but is stronger for something like Haskell than say COBOL.
+This bias exist for any language but is stronger for something like Haskell than say COBOL.

-## Final thoughts and summary
+## Final thoughts

 We can learn a thing or two about programming if we think about it as an empirical process.
 We can learn a thing or two about the empirical process itself if we examine programming as a case study.
 We did a little bit of both in this post.

-This and the previous ([_add_blank_target Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post were high level rants about topics that have changed how I think about programming.
-Both looked at the programming from outside and considered the human factor.
-Both were fundamentally about simplicity: an ability to put the code in my head so I can work on it.

-But this post was also about the human factor.
-We have looked at programmers as individuals interested in either the empirical or the deductive.
-Can you place yourself into one of these camps?
-Can you place your coworkers?
-This is not always easy, sometimes the placement will depend on the situation.
-I hope I have convinced you that understanding these mindsets is helpful.
-IMO, it provides extra context when interacting with others and a mirror.
-This post presented my honest opinions, these are not scientific claims, just opinions.

-This post has argued for more formalism in programming.
-Formal computation properties are laws that everyone expects to hold but most refuse to consider (at least this is what I have been _observing_).
-I have argued that lack of formalism can be costly and unpragmatic.

 The odd discourse between formal and empirical is not unique to programming.
 I still remember a few jokes about "a mathematician, a physicist, a chemist, ...".